KorriganMaster/jquery-cookie/README.md

 ```
 ## Usage

-Create a cookie with default options (by default path is set to "/" and expires to 1 year) :
+Create a cookie with default options (by default "path" is set to "/" and "expires" to 1 year) :

 ```javascript
 $.cookie({name: "my_cookie", value: "my_value"});